joelnewcomer/visitoconee/wp-content/plugins/auto-terms-of-service-and-privacy-policy/README.txt

 - Include a Cookies Notice banner
 - Inform users of your affiliate links usage

-= What legal agreements can I create with WPAutoTerms? =
+= What legal agreements can I create with WP AutoTerms? =

-You can create the following legal agreements with WPAutoTerms:
+You can create the following legal agreements with WP AutoTerms:

 - Terms & Conditions
 - Privacy Policy